UAE-linked firm bought major stake in Trump family crypto company, Wall Street Journal reports

 “Neither President Trump nor Steve Witkoff had any involvement whatsoever in this transaction and have had no involvement in World Liberty Financial since taking office,” the spokesperson, David Wachsman, told CNN in a statement.

-As part of the agreement, two senior officers at companies backed by Sheikh Tahnoon joined World Liberty’s board after he pressed the US for access to advanced artificial intelligence chips, according to The Journal, an allegation Wachsman flatly denied to CNN.
+As part of the agreement, two senior officers at companies backed by Sheikh Tahnoon joined World Liberty’s board, according to the Journal.
+The WSJ also reported that Tahnoon was pushing the US for access to AI chips citing people familiar with the matter.
+Wachsman flatly denied to CNN that the deal was linked to the administration’s actions on chips.

 “Any claim that this deal had anything to do with the Administration’s actions on chips is 100% false,” Wachsman said in a statement to CNN.
 “The leftwing media is dishonestly pushing baseless innuendo in an effort to deceive the public and smear our company.
 As a private business, we operate by the same rules and regulations as any other company in our space, do not want or receive any special treatment, and reject the fact-free suggestions to the contrary.”

-Note: This story has been clarified to better reflect the WSJ’s reporting about World Liberty’s board.